 This is THE question that divides skiers and snowboards.
 It is often said: “Skiing is easier to learn but harder to master – whereas snowboarding is harder to learn but easier to master.”
 If it’s your first time on the snow mountain, here are a few things to consider when deciding which one to pick.

 Snowboarders stand side-on to the mountain and have both their feet attached to the board.
 They move in a sideways motion and switch between facing up and down the hill.
 For most newcomers, this can feel unnatural, awkward and restrictive when starting out.
 If you are a surfer, skater or wakeboarder, you will find this stance more familiar.
-However, either way you are likely to fall a lot during your first few days.
-It can be tiring picking yourself up every time.
-However, if you take it as it comes and have fun, something usually “clicks” after a couple of days and you suddenly get the hang of it.
+Either way you are likely to fall a lot during your first few days.
+It can be tiring picking yourself up every time but take it as it comes and have fun.
+Something usually “clicks” after a couple of days and you suddenly get the hang of it.
 From this point, progress improves quite quickly.
-By the end of the week, you should be able to cruise down beginner runs of the resort, although you might fall down every now and then.
+You should be able to cruise down beginner runs of the resort by the end of the week (although you might fall down every now and then!)

 EQUIPMENT AND CONVENIENCE

 Imagine having to walk from the carpark to the ski lifts.
 This is a lot easier when you only have to carry a single board as a snowboarder versus a skier who is carrying two skis and two poles.
 Snowboarding boots are also softer and more flexible so walking around is more comfortable compared with ski boots.
 Ski boots are heavier as they are made of plastic and do not have much give.
 You may initially feel clumsy and unbalanced as they are harder to walk in.
 But don’t worry, the more you walk in them, the sooner you’ll be strolling around with ease and style.